zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 .. note::

    This guide does not provide any sort of theoretical introduction to VQE.
-If you are not familiar with the algorithm itself, you might want to start by reading `this paper <https://arxiv.org/abs/1304.3061>`_
+If you are not familiar with the algorithm itself, you might want to start by reading `this blogpost <https://www.mustythoughts.com/variational-quantum-eigensolver-explained>`_.
+You might also want to read the original `paper introducing VQE <https://arxiv.org/abs/1304.3061>`_

 For most scenarios, the easiest way to use VQE with orquestra is via means of the :class:`VQE <orquestra.vqa.algorithms.VQE>` class.
 Instances of this class group together several different objects needed for running VQE, and expose convenience methods for finding optimal params and constructing cost functions.
 The :class:`VQE <orquestra.vqa.algorithms.VQE>` class also contains a convenience :meth:`default <orquestra.vqa.algorithms.VQE.default>` method which simplifies creation of its instances even further.
 Since the :meth:`default` method covers most of the use cases, we'll start by describing its arguments: